guanqiaofeng/ExomeSeq/README.md

 workdir: "/path/to/workflows/intialize/ExomeSeq"
 ```

-Once the Snakefile workdir path has been changed, you can run the entire snakemake workflow using `conda-create-envs-only`:
+Once the Snakefile workdir path has been changed, you can run the entire snakemake workflow using `conda-create-envs-only`.
+Change `selghamr` to your H4H username and `v0.77.0` to the version you installed and renamed.

 ```
 cd ~/workflows/ExomeSeq